kohkimakimoto/hq/README.md

 - `name` (string): The name of this job.
 You can set it an arbitrary string.
 This property is used by searching of the [`GET /job`](#get-job).
 If you do not set it.
 HQ sets it `default` automatically.
 - `comment` (string): The arbitrary text to describe this job.
 - `payload` (json): The payload on the HTTP request to a worker application.
-- `header` (json): Custom HTTP headers on the HTTP request to a worker application.
+- `headers` (json): Custom HTTP headers on the HTTP request to a worker application.
 - `timeout` (number): timeout seconds of this job.
 The default is `0` (no timeout).

 #### Response